denoptim-project/tutorials/doc/getting_started.md

 2. If you have not done so during the installation of Miniconda (see above), activate `conda` in Miniconda first using `conda activate` or `source ~/miniconda3/bin/activate`.
 If neither works, please go back to the installation section.
 You probably need to restart your shell terminal.
 Then try `conda activate` or `source ~/miniconda3/bin/activate` again.
 3. Run the following command:
 ```
-conda env create -f  https://raw.githubusercontent.com/denoptim-project/workshop-May2022/main/environment.yml
+conda env create -f  https://raw.githubusercontent.com/denoptim-project/tutorials/main/environment.yml
 ```
-4. Make sure that you see "dnp_workshop" in the output when you ask for a list of all available environments:
+4. Make sure that you see "dnp_work" in the output when you ask for a list of all available environments:
 ```
 conda env list
 ```

-### Activating the `dnp_workshop` environment
+### Activating the `dnp_work` environment

 In the workshop, we will ask you to activate this environment.
 This operation must be done every time you have a new session on the terminal.
 For example, when you open a new terminal.

 Then run the following:
 ```
-conda activate dnp_workshop
+conda activate dnp_work
 ```

-If this does not work, the `dnp_workshop` part should be replaced with the whole path, for example:
+If this does not work, the `dnp_work` part should be replaced with the whole path, for example:
 ```
-source activate ~/Miniconda3/envs/dnp_workshop
+source activate ~/Miniconda3/envs/dnp_work
 ```